INTRO SPECIES BUILD MAINTENANCE TOOL PHOTOS MAIN

 - a piece of The Shire in a glass

-The Hobbit Hill
+The former Hobbit Hill

 This time, I try to capture the idyllic atmosphere in The Shire.
 A green hill with a round door, a crippled apple tree, and the utility garden behind the little stone dike.
 The Blue Diamond shrimps are a bit hard to explain - birds?